-Besides the items mentioned, there were no significant changes in the Fresenius Group's operating environment following the close of fiscal year 2014.
-No other events of material importance on the assets and liabilities, financial position, and results of operations of the Group have occurred after the close of the year.
+There have been no significant changes in the Fresenius Group's operating environment following the end of the fiscal year 2015 until February 24, 2016.
+No other events of material importance on the assets and liabilities, financial position, and results of operations of the Group have occurred following the end of the fiscal year.